lavroffrob13/SST-Sentiment-Analysis-with-LSTM/README.md

 pip install spacy
 python -m spacy download en_core_web_sm

-Hyperparameters such as dropout and number of LSTM layers can be adjusted using 74-79 in the code.
+Hyperparameters such as dropout and number of LSTM layers can be adjusted using lines 74-79 in the code.
 EMBEDDING_DIM is the embedding dimension, HIDDEN_DIM is the hidden dimension, LAYER_COUNT is the number of LSTM layers, BIDIRECTIONAL is whether the LSTM should be bidirectional, and DROPOUT is the dropout regularization parameter.